rise-erpelding/farmpicks-server/README.md

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

+## Endpoints
+PATH - /api/farms
+NAME - Farms
+DESCRIPTION - Search for farms by name, category PARAMETERS q (string) - Optional search term products (comma-delimited) - Optional to filter by what kind of product purchase_option (comma-delimited) - Optional to filter by purchase option